sifferman/labs-with-cva6/guides/synthesis.md

 ## Synthesis Tools

+### Open Source Synthesis Tools

 The only good open-source synthesis software is Yosys.
 Yosys is a buggy mess that has laughable SystemVerilog support, and is infamous for absolutely scrambling designs without giving any warnings.
 Therefore, it is CRUCIAL that you ensure your code is well-linted and follows all best-practices before using Yosys.

+### Proprietary Synthesis Tools

 The proprietary tool will depend on what your FPGA supports.
+Though [Vivado](https://www.xilinx.com/products/design-tools/vivado.html) is well-liked and offers free synthesis for most Xilinx FPGAs for free.

 ## OSS CAD Suite